plgd-dev/doc/content/en/architecture/component-overview.md

 ## Event Store

 plgd cloud persist events in an event store, which is a database of events.
 The store has an API for adding and retrieving device's events.
 Events needs to be versioned and written in a correct order.
 To achieve the consistency, optimistic concurrency control method is applied during each write.
-After the event is successfuly written into the event store, it's distributed to the event bus which notifies all subscribers about the change asynchronously.
+After the event is successfully written into the event store, it's distributed to the event bus which notifies all subscribers about the change asynchronously.

 The plgd cloud defines an [EventStore](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/cqrs/eventstore/eventstore.go#L23) interface what allows integration of different technologies to store the events.
 During the last 2 years the project evaluated multiple technologies for both EventStore and EventBus: